12 Best Small Towns in Wales

-9. Hay on Wye
+9. Hay on Wye, Powys

-An hour's drive north of Tintern (and equally close to the English border), the charming market town of Hay-on-Wye is another great place to enjoy a small-town Wales experience.
+An hour's drive north of Tintern and equally close to the English border lies the charming market town of Hay-on-Wye.
+Located in the county of Powys, it's another great place to enjoy a small-town Wales experience.

 Book fans and writers congregate here to swap stories (literally) and participate in book-related events.
 The town has also become something of a draw for its music festival, too.

 The town also features a number of must-see attractions.
 Topping the list is Hay Castle.
 While remnants of the original medieval castle can still be seen, most have been incorporated into the later 17th-century mansion built on its foundations.
 Now open to the public, the castle's grounds are also fun to explore.

-10. Merthyr Mawr
+10. Merthyr Tydfil, Glamorgan

 One of the best is Cyfarthfa Castle (Castell Cyfarthfa).
 Now an art gallery and museum, this formidable looking mansion was built in the 1820s and can be visited as part of an interesting guided tour, or for any number of events and festivals.

 Another must-visit is the Brecon Mountain Railway.
-Located just three miles away from the town center, this narrow-gauge steam railway can in fact be used to ferry you to (and from) nearby Brecon Beacons National Park, making Merthyr Mawr an excellent base from which to explore the park.
+Located just three miles away from the town center, this narrow-gauge steam railway can in fact be used to ferry you to (and from) nearby Brecon Beacons National Park, making Merthyr Tydfil an excellent base from which to explore the park.

-11. St. David's
+11. St. David's, Pembrokeshire

 A drive through Wales also affords the chance to visit the UK's smallest city.
 Located in the beautiful county of Pembrokeshire and within a stone's throw of what's widely regarded as the country's most stunning coastline, this tiny community of just over 1,800 people was granted city status for its cathedral.